jopemachine-arvis/arvis/README.md

 * Arvis is written on cross-platform (Tested on `Windows 10`, `Macos Bigsur`, and `Ubuntu`).

-* Note that any workflows or plug-ins that can be installed work on that platform.
+* First, make sure your workflow (or plugins) works on your platform.
 (Especially careful when using Alfred workflow in platforms other than `MacOS`.)

 ### Alfred-workflow Compatibility